xhuang8/Box-plot/README.md

 ## week-3 task

-*** using the D3.js to build the box plot
+** using the D3.js to build the box plot

 ## Notes

-**some challenges encountered while build the box plot.
+**some challenges encountered while build the box plot.\
+  when I finish the html, the web can't show the data in the web page.
+  reason: the chrome can't read the local file.

 ## License